c-machado/assessment_wize/README.md

 ```
 $ pipenv run python3 -m pytest
 ```
-Within the test file, you need to specified the feature file and the scenario to run, e.g:
+Within the test file, you need to specify the feature file and the scenario to run, e.g:
 ```
-@scenario("../features/file_name.feature", "Download Chrome") or
-@scenarios("../features/")
+@scenarios("../features/file_name.feature")
 ```
 1. Run tests for a specific tag
 ```